SMART + STRONG

 Jennifer previously worked as the managing editor for publications including Brill’s Content, Cable World and Gear.
 Before working in publishing, Jennifer worked for the Jane Adams Center, a nonprofit community center in Chicago.

-Jennifer is the vice-president of the board of Visual AIDS, a non-profit organization that utilizes art to fight AIDS by provoking dialogue, supporting HIV-positive artists and preserving a legacy.
+Jennifer recently served on the board of HIV + Aging Research Project–Palm Springs, which aims to improve the lives of those aging with HIV by studying the impact on long-term survivors.
+She previously served as the board vice president of Visual AIDS, a nonprofit organization that utilizes art to fight AIDS.
 She earned a BS in communications at Southwest Missouri State University in Springfield, Missouri.

 Sean O. Strub: Founder and Advisory Editor, POZ